When you first get yourself a new furry friend, you naively believe they can eat anything and everything.

 How to Help Your Dog!

 If you think your dog’s food is making them ill, it’s time to make a few adjustments.
 Sometimes it can be something straightforward that’s causing your dog’s sensitive stomach to react in a bad way.
-Below I have offered a few remedies and suggestions to give your pooch a helping hand.

 Stop Those in Between-Meal Snacks & Treats!

-If you have a feeling that something is wrong with your dog’s stomach the first thing you should really do is to eliminate any treats you’re giving to your pooch in between meals.
-By treats, I mean anything that isn’t normal dog food, a lot of snacks for humans are too rich for a dog’s stomach.
-Sorry… No treats, No table scraps, Nada!
+If you have a feeling that something is wrong with your dog’s stomach, the first thing you should really do is to eliminate any treats you’re giving to your pooch in between meals.

 Take a Closer Look at Their Diet

-If you’ve stopped giving dog treats in between meals and still you see no improvement take a closer look at your regular dog food as that might be the culprit!
-The first thing you should do is inspect the label on the dog food, have a scan through and make sure that the ingredients are good quality.
-More often than not this can be a challenge as dog food brands aren’t always forthcoming with what they put in their dog food.
+If you’ve stopped giving dog treats in between meals and still you see no improvement, take a closer look at your regular dog food, as that might be the culprit!

-Look and see if the protein source and the carbohydrates are coming from a good source such as sweet potatoes.
+Look and see if the protein source and the carbohydrates are coming from a good source, such as sweet potatoes.
 Unfortunately, many of the big well-known dog food brands use low-quality ingredients and additives to keep the costs low and the profits high.
-Try to avoid ingredients in your dog’s food such as soy, corn, or any other cheap quality ingredients.

 These ingredients may seem ok, but in most cases, they are mass-produced GMO crops that offer little to no value to your dog’s diet and are not a recommended food for sensitive stomachs.

-When going over the label on your dog food make sure you can at least recognize or pronounce 90% of the ingredients on the label.
 If the label is full of numbers and uppercase letters and you don’t understand what’s in the food – it’s time to change your brand of dog food.

-Next, check the amount of fat in the dog food.
-All dogs will thrive on fat but that fat needs to be of high quality and moderation is key.
 If your dog’s food has too much fat, you might want to try a lower-fat dog food – for optimum health of your dog look for a dog food that has around 15% of fat, the food label should have this information, if not move on.

-Just like people dogs also need fiber in their diets to keep their “plumbing” ticking over nicely, so make sure that the food you choose has a good amount of fiber content.
-An excellent source of fiber for most dogs can be root vegetables (like sweet potatoes or carrots), leafy greens, or fibrous fruits like bananas.
+Just like people, dogs also need fiber in their diets to keep their “plumbing” ticking over nicely, so make sure that the food you choose has a good amount of fiber content.

-If you take time to study the label on your dog’s food and you find questionable ingredients, and you do not understand what they are, do a quick Google search because sometimes the “good stuff” can be hidden behind complex names – however, if in doubt chuck it out!
-If you’re making a changeover to a new dog food after your dog has become accustomed to one brand, try to gradually swap your dog’s food over a period of about a week.
+If you take time to study the label on your dog’s food and you find questionable ingredients and you do not understand what they are, do a quick Google search because sometimes the “good stuff” can be hidden behind complex names – however, if in doubt, chuck it out!

 Even a sudden change in dog food can give your dog a dodgy stomach.